-The Philippines signed the Rome Statute on the 28th of December 2000 and deposited its instrument of ratification of the Rome Statute on the 30th of August 2011.
+As of 17 March 2019, the Republic of the Philippines officially deposited a notification of its withdrawal from the Rome Statute.
+The Philippines had previously signed the Rome Statute on the 28th of December 2000 and deposited its instrument of ratification of the Rome Statute on the 30th of August 2011.
 The Philippine Act on Crimes Against International Humanitarian Law, Genocide and Other Crimes Against Humanity (RA 9851), enacted in December 2009 before entry into the Rome Statute, is an effective replication of many of its provisions under domestic law.

-Ratification of the treaty is a positive step towards reinforcing justice in a State that has committed serious crimes against civilians since at least the new millennium.
+Ratification of the treaty was a positive step towards reinforcing justice in a State that has committed serious crimes against civilians since at least the new millennium.
 For instance, the Philippine military has been accused of committing over one thousand extrajudicial killings and more than two hundred enforced disappearances between 2001 and 2009.
+167

 More recently, the Philippines has been the subject of controversy surrounding President Rodrigo Duterte 'crackdown on drugs'.
 In response to alleged corruption and an unencumbered narcotics trade, Duterte has encouraged the extrajudicial killing of persons associated with drug dealing throughout the State.
 So far, in excess of 6,000 persons are estimated to have been killed.
 In response, Chief Prosecutor of the ICC Fatou Bensouda made a public statement that the Court may have jurisdiction to prosecute Duterte and senior officials for their roles in inciting or condoning the mass killings.
-She stated that 'any person in the Philippines who incites or engages in acts of mass violence including by ordering, requesting, encouraging or contributing, in any other manner, to the commission of crimes within the jurisdiction of the ICC is potentially liable to prosecution before the Court.
+To She stated that any person in the Philippines who incites or engages in acts of mass violence including by ordering, requesting, encouraging or contributing, in any other manner, to the commission of crimes within the jurisdiction of the ICC is potentially liable to prosecution before the Court.
 Such conduct would fall within article 25(3)(b) of the Rome Statute.
 Article 25(3)(b) states that a person shall be criminally responsible where they order, solicit or induce the commission of a crime which in fact occurs or is attempted.
 Chief Prosecutor Bensouda has also intimated that a preliminary investigation may be launched should the situation in the Philippines worsen.

 Following the removal of Russia's signature from the Rome Statute, and in rebuttal to the ICC statement, Duterte has stated that the Philippines may withdraw from the treaty.
 He called the Court 'useless' and Western-centric, arguing that 'only the small ones like us are battered.'
 Additionally, it may be difficult to establish a case in circumstances where the State-sanctioned violence is occurring in the context of police raids that follow established protocol.
+And has attested that the Philippine government possessed the adequate mechanisms to ensure the effective functioning of the justice system.
+Preliminary examinations into the situation in the Philippines had already been announced in February 2018 and continues to be ongoing as despite the notification of withdrawal, the ICC has denoted that "pursuant to article 127.2 of the Statute...the Court retains its jurisdiction over crimes committed during the time in which the State was party to the Statute and may exercise this jurisdiction even after the withdrawal became effective."